Determining Personal Colors

 Ask yourself the following questions about each color:

-- Does the color cause skin imperfections or wrinkles to be less noticeable?
+- Does this color cause skin imperfections or wrinkles to be less noticeable?

 - Does the color bring out the highlights in my hair?

-- Do my eyes sparkle with this color?
+- Are my eyes accentuated with this color?

-Generally the colors from one group, warm or cool, will be more flattering.
-This indicates your complexion is more warm or more cool in nature.
-If a color causes your face to have shadows or if it reflects the color, avoid that color in your wardrobe and makeup.
+Generally, the colors from one group—warm or cool—will be more flattering.
+This indicates that your complexion is warmer or cooler in nature.
+If a color causes your face to have shadows or if your face reflects the color, avoid that color in your wardrobe and beauty products.

-If your complexion has undertones of pink, violet or blue, you have a cool complexion.
-Your fashion and makeup colors should have similar undertones.
-Colors with undertones that are warm (yellow) will be less becoming for your complexion.
+If your complexion has undertones of pink, violet, or blue, you have a cool complexion, and your clothing and cosmetic selections should have similar undertones.
+Colors with undertones that are warm (yellow, peach, or red) will be less attractive for your complexion.

-People with warm skin tones, yellow, peach or red, will look best in colors with the same undertones.
-This complexion is called warm.
-If you have a warm complexion, avoid colors in your fashions and makeup that have cool (blue) undertones.
+People with warm skin tones and complexion will look best in colors with the same undertones.
+If you have a warm complexion, avoid colors in your clothing and cosmetics that have cool (blue) undertones.

-- Place the color's complement next to it.
+- Place the color's complement next to it (Figure 2).
 Example: Green with red hair, purple with blonde hair.

 - Combine the color with a neutral color.
-Example: Light pastel with dark brown hair.
+Example: Cream with dark brown hair.

 - Repeat a large amount of the same color in a lower intensity near it.
-Example: Grayed blue with clear blue eyes.
+Example: Sky blue with clear blue eyes.

 To de-emphasize a personal color:

-- Becoming colors add clearness or glow to the skin and bring out the highlights of the hair.
-Unbecoming colors are those that drain color from the skin, leaving it sallow and unhealthy in appearance, or emphasizing unpleasant violet shadows or a florid tone.
+- Flattering colors illuminate the skin and bring out the highlights of the hair.
+Unflattering colors drain color from the skin, leaving it sallow and unhealthy in appearance, or emphasize unpleasant shadows or red undertones.

-- Avoid brighter intensities of colors similar to those present in your complexion.
+- Avoid bright intensities of the colors present in your complexion.

-- People with cool coloring generally appear more attractive when wearing cool colors, while people with warm coloring find warm colors more becoming.
+- People with cool coloring appear more attractive when wearing cool colors, while people with warm coloring find warm colors aesthetically enhancing.

-- People with close values or little contrast in personal coloring should avoid vivid intensities, strong value contrasts, monotones, and beiges or grays that closely match in value.
+- People with little contrast in personal coloring should avoid vivid intensities, strong contrasts in color, monotones, and beiges or grays that closely match in value.

-- Colors may be more becoming in fabrics of uneven, dull textures than shiny, smooth textures.
+- Colors may be more flattering in fabrics with uneven, dull textures than in shiny, smooth textures.

-- An unbecoming color can be made wearable with careful selection of the amount used and the placement of the color.
-Use it in combination with a dark accent or add a becoming color or light value near the face.
+- An unflattering color can be wearable with careful selection of the amount of color and correct placement.
+Use it in combination with a dark accent, add a complementary color, or use a lighter color near the face.

-Knowing your best colors will help you look your best.
-Once you have determined your skin coloring, you can select fashion and makeup colors that are most flattering to you.
-Remember, your goal is to look as healthy and sparkling as possible.
-Wearing the right colors can help you do just that.
+Once you have determined your skin coloring, you can select clothing and cosmetics that are best-suited to you.
+The goal is to look as healthy and attractive as possible.
+Wearing the right colors can help you achieve this.